One week on Zante!

 Let me introduce Zante

 Before departure it’s good to collect some information🙂 Ready for a dose of knowledge?
 Okay, let’s start with geography lessons.
 Zante is the third largest island in the archipelago of the Ionian islands.
 Although Cephalonia is the largest island of the archipelago, Corfu is the capital of the region.
 It is also the second largest island of the archipelago.
 Lefkada’s fourth place.
 Little smaller is Kithira, but it is also the last island, which exceeds 100 km2.
-The rest of the islets are located on the west-south coast of Greece and are much smaller.
-In the whole area live about 200 thousand people and 40 thousand. of them live in Zante.
+The rest of the islands are located on the west-south coast of Greece and are much smaller.
+In the whole area live about 200 thousand people and 40 thousand of them live in Zante.
 The capital of our island is the city with the same name – Zante.
 Most of the resorts are located south of the capital (Argassi, Laganas, Kalamaki).
 The airport is only 8 km away from the capital, but you can only reach the airport by taxi or coach.

 As it is the story of the whole of Greece, the story of Zante is long and full of surprising events.
 At first, the island was part of the Odysseus state.
 Then island passed from hand to hand, from Ottoman rulers to Venetians, Frenchmen and Englishmen.
 The longest rulers were Venetian, who have been in power for nearly 300 years!!
 They left behind many traces, in the form of a magnificent Venetian building in the capital of the island.
 Unfortunately, the earthquake (or rather a series of 3 strong shakes) that hit Zante (and nearby islands) completely destroyed the island and along with the historic buildings of the city.